psevestre/openid-fapi/Financial_API_WD_002.md

 zCYIb_NMXvtTIVc1jpspnTSD7xMbpL-2QgwUsAlMGzw
 ```

-### 7.2 Successful response
+### 7.3 Successful response

 The authorization server shall verify that the request object
-is valid and the signature is correct.
-If it is fine, the server shall return
+is valid and the signature is correct as in clause 6.3 of [OIDC].

+If the verification is successful, the server shall generate a request URI and
-the JSON that contains `request_uri`, `aud`, `iss`, and `exp`
+return a JSON payload that contains `request_uri`, `aud`, `iss`, and `exp`
 claims at the top level with `201 Created` HTTP response code.

-The value of these claims shall be as follows:
+The value of these claims in the JSON payload shall be as follows:

-* `request_uri` : The request uri corresponding to the request object posted.
+* `request_uri` : The request URI corresponding to the request object posted.
 Note that it can be either URL or URN.
-It shall be based on a cryptographic random so that it is difficult to predict for the attacker.
+It shall be based on a cryptographic random value so that it is difficult to predict for the attacker.
 * `aud` : A JSON string that represents the client identifier of the client that posted the request object.
 * `iss` : A JSON string that represents the issuer identifier of the authorization server as defined in [RFC7519].
-When a pure OAuth is used, the value is the redirection URI.
+When a pure OAuth 2.0 is used, the value is the redirection URI.
 When OpenID Connect is used, the value is the issuer value of the authorization server.
 * `exp` : A JSON number that represents the expiry time of the request URI as defined in [RFC7519].

-Following is an example of such a response.
+The following is an example of such a response.

 ```
 HTTP/1.1 201 Created